WokLibCodeClub/.github/profile/README.md

 For anyone who doesn't want to code microbits we will be available to help students working on their own projects, following online instructions.
 Those that are very new to Python might prefer to continue with the introductory *Hello Python* set of instructions, as this might be less confusing than trying to code the microbits.

-Here are some suggestions for projects suitable for different levels of Python experience below.
+Here are some suggestions for projects suitable for different levels of Python experience:

-Some who have completed the Hangman project (see below) were wanting to use a larger word list, but found problems with formatting and sorting the list.
-If you click [here](bigger_word_lists.md) you will find some ideas about using larger word lists.
-(NB: This section will shortly be moved from this page to the end of the Hangman project - see the link to the project below.)

 You will need an account with [trinket](https://trinket.io/) for this session, so if you don't have one already you should create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to sign up.